akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 :::

 ### Feature List (Mandatory)
-Depending on the selected Category for your extension some extra "Feature List" select fields will be displayed to complete.
+Depending on the selected Category for your app, a few extra "Feature List" select fields will be displayed for you to complete.
 | Category | Sections |
 | --- | --- |
 | E-commerce, Syndication, Print | Akeneo PIM data/properties|